-Read about some of the benefits you'll get when you kick the habit.
+Read about some of the benefits you'll get when you stop smoking.

 9 benefits of quitting smoking: